Finding Journal citation metrics

 Citescore Metrics: Source to find CiteScore, a percentile ranking within a field, citation counts, and "CiteScoreTracker" which provides a forecast for the source's performance for the upcoming year.

 Impact Factor is a proprietary citation measure produced by Clarivate from Web of Science data.
 Impact factors for journals are published in Journal Citation Reports, which also ranks journals by impact factor.
-The Ross Pendergraft Library does not subscribe to this resource.
-However, if you search for a journal name in Web of Science, it will display the Quartile Ranking in JCR category for a named journal.
-It will not show you impact factor.
+The Ross Pendergraft Library does not subscribe to this resource nor does it subscribe to Web of Science.

 Source: Journal of Epidemiology & Community Health.
 BMJ Journals.
 Retrieved from: https://jech.bmj.com/